 About the music:

+"A Trumpeter's Lullaby" was the first composition which Leroy Anderson completed in Woodbury, Connecticut.
+This was at Painter Hill in September 1949, the year when Eleanor and Leroy Anderson moved to Woodbury permanently.
 Leroy Anderson dedicated "A Trumpeter's Lullaby" to Roger Voisin.
-It is frequently performed in concert on American holidays which have either a patriotic or memorial theme.
+"A Trumpeter's Lullaby" is frequently performed in concert on American holidays which have either a patriotic or memorial theme.

 Copyrights to the music of Leroy Anderson